ekremekc/helmholtz-x/README.md

 Now, you should be able to run the demos in the *numerical_example* directory.

-Then, when you exit the terminal by typing `Ctrl+D`, you can always login to docker container of helmholtz-x by typing;
+When you exit the terminal by typing `Ctrl+D`, you can always login back into the docker container for helmholtz-x by typing;

 ```
 sudo docker start -i helmholtz-x
 ```
-then you are again in the **helmholtz-x** directory.
-Do not forget, you always have to run
+then you are again in the **helmholtz-x** directory in the fresh terminal.
+It is important to note that, you always have to run

 ```shell
 source /usr/local/bin/dolfinx-complex-mode
 ```
-upon your every new login to the docker container.
+to activate the complex build of DOLFINx, upon your every new login to the docker container.

 ### Conda

-Users may install the dependencies with conda.
+It is advised to use **helmholtz-x** using *docker* images.
+But, users may install the dependencies with the conda, which generally takes much longer time to install, compared to the installation of *docker*.
 Here is the livestock for [PETSc/SLEPc/FEniCSx](https://fenicsproject.discourse.group/t/error-when-trying-to-solve-complex-eigenvalue-problem-in-parallel/13546/3);

 ```shell
 conda create -n helmholtzx-env